2013 China Open – Men's singles

 Defending champion Novak Djokovic defeated Rafael Nadal in the final, 6–3, 6–4 to win the men's singles tennis title at the 2013 China Open.
+The defeat was Nadal's first hardcourt loss of the season, having previously won titles in Indian Wells, Montreal, Cincinnati and the US Open.
+His winning streak ended at 26 matches.

 By reaching the final, Nadal regained the world No. 1 ranking from Djokovic.